 - Repetitive or ritualistic behaviors

-Adults with autism can be high functioning and have only mild challenges, or they can have more severe symptoms, like impaired spoken language.
+Adults with autism who are high functioning may have only mild challenges; others may have more severe symptoms, like impaired spoken language.
 No two people with ASD will have the same symptoms manifested in the same way.
 Regardless of manifestation or severity, ASD symptoms commonly interfere with everyday life.
 And as our understanding of those challenges improves, more people than ever are being diagnosed with ASD.

 - Difficulty interpreting what others are thinking or feeling